Yellow vests protests: 17 November: "Act I"

 The protests began on 17 November 2018, and attracted more than 300,000 people across France with protesters constructing barricades and blocking roads.
-John Lichfield, a journalist who witnessed the riots, described them as insurrectional.

 In addition to roads, protesters also blocked as many as ten fuel depots.

 On this first day of protests, a 63-year-old pensioner was run over by a motorist in Le Pont-de-Beauvoisin while she was demonstrating at a roundabout at the entrance to a commercial zone.
 A motorcyclist died after being struck the same day by a van trying to get around a barricade.

 By 21 November casualties had climbed to 585 civilians and 115 police injured, with 16 civilians and 3 police severely wounded.

 Protests also occurred in the French overseas region of Réunion, where the situation developed into looting and riots.
 Schools on the island were closed for three days after protesters blocked access to roads.
 On 21 November, President Macron ordered the deployment of troops to the island to calm the violence.

 24 November: "Act II"

 With the protests in Paris having raised tensions the previous week, the Interior Ministry agreed to allow a gathering on 24 November at the Champ de Mars.
 The protests attracted 106,000 people all across France, only 8,000 of whom were in Paris, where the protests turned violent.
 Protesters lit fires in the streets, tore down signs, built barricades, and pulled up cobblestones.
 Police resorted to tear gas and water cannons to disperse the protesters.

 On 26 November, an official estimated that the riots in Paris during the two previous days had cost up to €1.5m ($) in damage.
 Two hundred additional workers were assigned to assist with the cleanup and repair work.
+John Lichfield, a journalist who witnessed the riots, described them as insurrectional.